 REBECCA FAGO | AQUARIUM DIRECTOR & CURATOR

 Rebecca Fago brings an extensive background in marine biology and was most recently an animal trainer and performer at Sea World in Orlando.
 In addition Rebecca worked for three years in the Caribbean conducting shark tagging, rescued and rehabilitated injured Green and Hawksbill Sea turtles and hatchlings while also working full time in the Aquarium.
-Fago has worked in the marine biology field for over ten years and has logged over 1,200 hours as a rescue diver; she received her Degree from SUNY Albany in Biology with a minor in Music and has an extensive background in Songwriting and performing arts from Berklee College of Music in Boston MA.
+Fago has worked in the marine biology field for over sixteen years and has logged over 1,200 hours as a rescue diver; she received her Degree from SUNY Albany in Biology with a minor in Music and has an extensive background in Songwriting and Performing Arts from Berklee College of Music in Boston MA.

 Adam Newton graduated from Palm Beach State College with a Bachelor’s of Science degree in Network & Security Assurance (Computer Science).
 Before finishing school, Adam became part of the Guest Services team in 2011 and, over the years, has worked his way into the Education department.
-In addition to teaching programs, Adam is also our STEM Coordinator who oversees and develops activities that are part of our Science and STEM Nights.
+Adam manages all aspects of scheduling, including school field trips, grants, and family/child programs.

 CHRISTOPHER ORTIZ | SCIENCE EDUCATOR/ STEM COORDINATOR